Join the Great Dane Care Newsletter!

 • Constipation

-• Kidney Damage: Kidney issues can be seen with long term uses of Tums.
-If your dog needs to take something long term, there are much safer choices of antiacids you can use.
+• Kidney Damage: Kidney issues can be seen with long-term uses of Tums.
+You can use much safer antiacid options if your dog needs to take something long-term.

-While diarrhea and constipation are the most common side effects that are seen with giving your dog Tujs there are other side effects that may happen, such as:
+While diarrhea and constipation are the most common side effects that are seen with giving your dog Tums, there are other side effects that may happen, such as:

 • Bloated